Get Swimsuit Ready In Winter

 Plateaus in exercise and weight loss is common.
 Perhaps you are not losing weight but exercising regularly.
 It's possible that you need to adjust your exercise, diet, or get more sleep so that you can get swimsuit ready this winter.
 If you find that you can do the same amount of exercise you did two or three months ago without breaking a sweat, you've reached an exercise plateau and should step up the intensity or switch your activity.
 If this adjustment is not made, you will likely find yourself making no gains or further down the line actually gaining fat/weight.

 Weight loss for women should be approached differently than weight loss for men.
 Women have higher percentages of fat than men meant to nourish and bear children and we need fewer calories than men in general.
 Weight loss for men will need to be powered by more protein, vegetables, and carbs in comparison to women because men tend to have more muscle than women and require more calories.
-Weight loss for women requires that she eat more protein, vegetables, and carbs in the correct portions to build and repair her muscles while providing energy.
+Weight loss for women requires that women eat more protein, vegetables, and carbs in the correct portions to build and repair her muscles while providing energy.
 But we women don't have to eat the same amount or more protein than a man would unless she is an athlete training several hours daily.
 The sooner you take the first steps, the sooner you will benefit from fat loss, self confidence gain, and you will be swimsuit ready when summer rolls around.
 Now is a great time to start.

 © 2012 Express10